Canoo Inc. (GOEV) Shares Down Despite Recent Market Volatility

 Insider Trading

-Ruiz Hector M., the GENERAL COUNSEL, CORP SECY of Canoo Inc., sale 14,384 shares at $1.10 during a trade that took place back on Jan 06, which means that Ruiz Hector M. is holding 291,980 shares at $15,822 based on the most recent closing price.
+MURTHY RAMESH, the SVP, ICFO and CAO of Canoo Inc., sale 1,182 shares at $1.33 during a trade that took place back on Jan 18, which means that MURTHY RAMESH is holding 293,052 shares at $1,572 based on the most recent closing price.

 Stock Fundamentals for GOEV